simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 ## Database Configuration / Required Columns Descriptions

 You can use any database tool of your choice (e.g., Excel, Airtable, etc.), but ensure it follows this structure.
-Note: To add more languages, simply append a new column with the appropriate language code, such as AttributDescriptionEN.
+Note: To add more languages, simply append a new column with the appropriate language code, such as AttributeDescription.

 #### Workflows Columns